janlazo/vim-bang-terminal/README.md

 # vim-bang-terminal
-Remap ! to run the terminal on Vim or Neovim.
+Remap :! to run the terminal on Vim or Neovim.

+If dependencies are satisfied, then the plugin uses `cnoremap <CR>` so that when the user executes a bang command, it runs this command on the terminal instead.

 # Dependencies
 - Vim 8